 Black Bean Burger Serving Suggestions

 I love to serve these quinoa burgers with crispy baked sweet potato fries or parsnip fries.
-If you’re making them at a cookout, pasta salad, couscous salad, and potato salad would be great choices too.
+If you’re making them at a cookout, pasta salad, couscous salad, broccoli salad, or potato salad would be great choices too.

 If you love this black bean burger recipe….